Stylback/home-server/README.md

 > __TL;DR:__ Containarized Fail2Ban didn't work so I've switched to running it directly on the OS.

 I initially tried to run Fail2Ban in a docker container to streamline deployment.
 I managed to get the filter and jail working but not banning.
 Fail2Ban would correctly detect authentication fails and "ban" the associated IP address.
-This "ban" would in reality not result in denied connections, the client could continue to spam authentication attempts.
+This "ban" would in reality not result in denied connections, the client could continue with authentication attempts.
 There seemed to be no clear way to propagate the banned addresses up the IP-tables chain and block connections.

-I have now resorted to running it on the server itself and it's able to stop connections from banned IP addresses before they reach NGINX Proxy Manager.
-However it's not perfect, I seem unable to ban IP addresses that fail NGINX's Access List authentication.
-Perhaps these attempts are not logged or maybe the REGEX just fails to match them.
-I will revisit this issue at a later date and update accordingly.
+I have now resorted to running it on the server itself and it's able to stop connections from banned IP addresses to _most_ of my services.
+Some services such as Homarr does not log authentication attempts and as such Fail2Ban have nothing to go on.

 --------------------